realpython/materials/python-sort-unicode-strings/README.md

-# How to Sort Unicode Strings Alphabetically in Python?
+# How to Sort Unicode Strings Alphabetically in Python

-This folder contains sample code for the Real Python tutorial [How to Sort Unicode Strings Alphabetically in Python?](https://realpython.com/python-sort-unicode-strings/).
+This folder contains sample code for the Real Python tutorial [How to Sort Unicode Strings Alphabetically in Python](https://realpython.com/python-sort-unicode-strings/).

 ## Usage